CarolineHaigh/mtobjects/README.rst

 MTObjects

 Python implementation by Caroline Haigh (University of Groningen).
+Questions, bug reports, and suggested features are very welcome.

 Based on the original C implementation by Paul Teeninga et al [1]